GimpTutorial/2-Game-Icons/README.md

 + For the 3rd image use border selection
 + The final image use whatever you like
 + Share at 64x64!

+## New naming structure "a" being lecture "b" being the associated challenge.

+### 12a_GI_GMP Combining Multiple Images

++ Dragging and dropping one image to another
++ Opening other images as layers
++ Layers can be different sizes than the canvas